Class Prior Estimation under Covariate Shift: No Problem?: Covariate Shift is Fragile

+Adapting the confusion matrix method to covariate shift would work as follows: Fix some hard (i.e.\ taking either the value $0$ or the value $1$) classifier which is a function of the covariates and therefore $\mathcal{H}$-measurable.
+We can identify the classifier with an event $H \in \mathcal{H}$ which specifies the range of the covariates on which a positive class label is predicted.
+If the source distribution $P$ and the target distribution $Q$ are related by covariate shift for the simple information set $\mathcal{G} = \{\emptyset, H, \Omega\setminus H, \Omega\} \subset \mathcal{H}$ then the following special case of \eqref{eq:PCC} applies:

-Eq.~\eqref{eq:simple} appears to suggest a simple and efficient approach to class prior estimation under covariate shift which avoids a potentially difficult regression problem for the estimation of $P[A_1\,|\,\mathcal{H}]$ for more complex information sets $\mathcal{H}$.
+Eq.~\eqref{eq:simple} appears to suggest a simple and efficient approach to class prior estimation under covariate shift which avoids the potentially difficult problem to estimate $P[A_1\,|\,\mathcal{H}]$ for the more complex information set $\mathcal{H}$.